snowplow/snowplow/README.md

 This repository is an umbrella repository for all loosely-coupled Snowplow components and is updated on each component release.

-Since June 2020, all components have been extracted into their dedicated repositories (more info [here][split-blogpost]) and this repository serves as an entry point for Snowplow users, the home of our public roadmap and as a historical artifact.
+Since June 2020, all components have been extracted into their dedicated repositories (more info [here][split-blogpost]) and this repository serves as an entry point for Snowplow users and as a historical artifact.

 Components that have been extracted to their own repository are still here as [git submodules][submodules].